 A mecca for hip hop and home to the headquarters of global brand Coca-Cola, Atlanta is a city that has always rewarded hustle.
 With a metro population of over 5 million (and growing), there are plenty of people who want the services that gig economy workers can provide.
 In particular, Atlanta is a city that relies mostly on cars for transportation.
 Therefore, rideshare drivers will find lots of work here.

 But even if you aren’t interested in rideshare gigs, you can still find plenty in Atlanta.
-Instacart now has a presence throughout the city to serve the influx of busy professionals, and you can always find someone in need of help through TaskRabbit.
+Instacart is onboarding shoppers, and now has a presence throughout the city to serve the influx of busy professionals, and you can always find someone in need of help through TaskRabbit.